swiftMessenger/launchpop/README.md

 });
 ```

+## Testing

+LaunchPop ships with a small Jest suite to guard against regressions in trigger logic and DOM parsing.

+1. Install dependencies: `npm install`
+2. Run the suite: `npm test`

+Tests run in jsdom, so no browser is required.
+If you add new features or change defaults, include a focused test that covers the behavior to keep future changes safe.

 ## DOM-only initialization

 If you rely entirely on markup, call `launchpop.init()` to scan for `[data-launchpop-id]` elements.
 When `autoAttachTriggers` is true, elements with `data-launchpop-triggers="<id>"` are automatically bound to matching popups.